jdkandersson/algorithms-data-structures/library/stack/description.md

 ### Pop

 Remove the last added element from the stack and return it.
 This has O(1) time and memory complexity.

+### Peek

+Return the element at the top of the stack without popping it from the stack.
+This has O(1) time and memory complexity.
+This cn be implemented using the pop and push command.
+However, this may make changes to where the element is stored and, therefore, the data structure which might be unexpected for an operation that is expected to be read only.

+### Is Empty

+Return whether the stack is empty.
+This has o(1) time and memory complexity.